 A school must not be given information about whether a child attended for an appointment on a particular day.

 Demonstrations of the practice computer system must be carried out using fictitious data and not actual patient information (specific fictitious individuals have been created on the system for staff training purposes and a complete “demo data” set is available at login for appointment book demostrations, if required – consult the Practice Director, Neil Phillips, for information).

 When talking to a patient on the telephone or in a public area, care should be taken to ensure that sensitive information is not overheard by other people.

 Do not give information about a patient’s appointments to their employer.

-Messages about a patient’s care must not be left with third parties, though our Data Protection Privacy Statement does permit the use of an answering service or answering machine unless the patient gives instructions to the contrary (where care requirements must be discussed, all that can be left is a message to call the practice.
+Messages about a patient’s care must not be left with third parties, though our Data Protection Privacy Statement does permit the use of an answering service or answering machine unless the patient gives instructions to the contrary (where care requirements must be discussed, all that can be left is a message to call the practice).

 The practice operates an appointment reminder system that involves calling patients, plus sending them text messages and emails.
-Patients are advised about this when they first join the practice and told that they may opt-out of the system (refer to welcome letter/email templates).
+Patients are advised about this when they first join the practice and told that they may opt-out of this system (refer to welcome letter/email templates).
 If they do not, they are advised that we will take the supply of email addresses and telephone numbers by them to mean that they consent to us sending email and SMS reminders and, in the event that we are unable to speak to them personally, leaving messages on answering machines and answering services associated with the telephone numbers they supply.
 These messages are confined simply to reminding the patient that they have an appointment and do not extend to information about their clinical care.

 All patient recalls and personal information must be sent in a sealed envelope.